 How to Write Thank-You Notes for Teachers

-Get started with a DIY gift card bouquet and chalkboard paint vases described in the instructographic below.
+A thoughtful teacher gift doesn’t need to be large or expensive.
+Consider crafting a teacher gift with your child.
+Get started with our free craft download featuring instructions for making two teacher thank-you gifts: a DIY gift card bouquet and chalkboard paint vases described in the instructographic below.
 Read on to find tips for how to write a thank-you note.

 Write Teacher Thank-You Notes

 For some, writing a letter or a note is a natural skill.
-For others, it can mean staring at a blank card wondering where to begin.
-If you’re writing thank-you notes to teachers, here are five easy steps to jump-start fresh ideas.
+For others, it can mean staring at a blank card and wondering where to begin.
+If you’re writing thank-you notes to teachers, here are five easy steps to jump-start fresh ideas:

 Step 1.
 Brainstorm